guidebooks/store/guidebooks/ml/codeflare/run.md

-# Project Codeflare: Run a Job
+# Run a Job with CodeFlare

 I would like to configure and fire off a run.

-## What kind of application do you want to run?

 === "Run with CodeFlare Model Architecture"
     :import{./run-with-codeflare.md}